ByteBanditsEnterprises/renosense-cracked/README.md

 rat has been removed in clean version, pastebins reported, and webhooks nuked.

 # THIS IS NOT THE ORIGINAL JAR, Rendicle#3571 has been posting this around.
-It is the real client code, but the rat was added
+It is the real client code, but the rat was added by Rendickle
 </div>

 <div align="center">